 A unique solution - widen the canal & save water - AKA - The Thomas Lift, The Foxton Barge Lift, The Foxton Inclined Plane, Lift Lock, or The New Locks

 at Foxton was built in 1810, and the top summit route opened four years later, celebrating its anniversary in August 2014.

-A trip through the ten locks takes about 45 minutes to negotiate the 75 ft (just under 23m) hill and uses 25 thousand gallons of water, but if there is a queue you can be held up for hours.
-Boat width in the locks is restricted to seven feet (2.13m).
-Boats using the locks can carry a maximum load of 20 tons.
+A trip through the ten locks took about 45 minutes to negotiate the 75 ft (just under 23m) hill and uses 25 thousand gallons of water, but if there is a queue you could be held up for hours.
+Boat width in the locks was restricted to seven feet (2.13m).
+Boats using the locks could carry a maximum load of 20 tons.
 With only the horse and cart for competition, the 45 minute journey (for each boat) through the locks was unimportant, even when queues extended this to several hours.

 GJCCo engineer Gordon Cale Thomas was put in charge of the project.
 Wide locks were dismissed as using too much water from the canal's summit pound.
 His solution was to build a boat lift to his patented design.

 The lift was built by J & H Gwynne of Hammersmith, London.
 They got the job as they proposed using hydraulic power for the gates and ancillary equipment.
 It consisted of two tanks or caissons linked by wire rope.
 A steam driven winch at the top wound the rope on to one side of its drum and simultaneously let it off the other, raising and lowering the tanks.
 Each tank was full of water and weighed 230 tons with or without a boat.
 Two boats or one barge would fit in to each tank.
 The gradient was 1 in 4.

 Using the lift.